Mediablaster® Cabinets

 • Distance of the blasting nozzle to the part:, which affects the maximum impact velocity and the frictional heat created.

 • The volume of abrasive: being how much is delivered in pounds per minute also affects frictional heat created, more heat can shorten the number of times abrasive can be used… this is apparent with walnut shells or plastic abrasives.
-Volume of abrasive inside the machine does not affect the actual recycles but does affect the time before you reach maximum recycles.
+The volume of abrasive inside the machine does not affect the actual recycles but does affect the time before you reach maximum recycles.
 Having a smaller gas tank does not affect mileage but does affect how many times you need to stop for gas.

 Real World Example: